Mobile Power Network for Ultimate Mobility without Battery Life Anxiety

 \section{Supporting Technologies}

 WPT technologies are the foremost supporting technologies to realize MPN.
-Nikola Tesla invented the ``Tesla coil'' for the original wireless power transmission test one hundred years ago.
-In recent years, the development of wireless charging technologies has made great strides.
-WPT technologies which draw great attention in industry and academia include inductive coupling, magnetic resonance, capacitive coupling, radio frequency (RF) charging, laser charging, etc. However, the above WPT technologies face the challenges of simultaneously satisfying mobility, high power, and safety requirements in MPN applications, especially for MPN infrastructural network and ad-hoc network.
-Thus, we will particularly introduce the resonant beam charging (RBC) technology, also known as distributed laser charging (DLC), which can safely transfer several watts of power over several meters~\cite{Liu2016Charging}.
+Nikola Tesla invented the ``Tesla coil'' for the initial wireless power transmission test one hundred years ago.
+In recent years, the development of wireless charging technologies has made great strides~\cite{lu2016wireless}.
+WPT technologies that draw significant attention in industry and academia include inductive coupling, magnetic resonance, capacitive coupling, RF charging, laser charging, etc. However, the above WPT technologies face the challenges of simultaneously satisfying mobility, high power, and safety requirements in MPN applications.
+Thus, we will particularly introduce the RBC technology, which can safely transfer watt-level power over several meters~\cite{Liu2016Charging}.